willie68/PythonTPS_SPS/README.md

 # PythonTPS_SPS
 A TPS/SPS interpreter/emulator written in python

+# Installation

+1. Download the files as zip from github.
+(Or doing a clone with git)
+2. Copy all file into a folder
+3. Install all requirements with:
+   `pip install -r requirements.txt`
-copy all file into a folder, than start with the single step execution.
+4. Start with the single step execution with:

-python tps.py Blink.tps
+   `python tps.py Blink.tps`

+You can use TPS files as well as HEX files in IntelHex format.

-TPS Files can be created with the windows TPS/SPS Emulator: https://wkla.no-ip.biz/ArduinoWiki/doku.php?id=arduino:arduinosps:spsemu
+TPS Files as HEX Files can be created with the windows TPS/SPS Emulator: https://wkla.no-ip.biz/ArduinoWiki/doku.php?id=arduino:arduinosps:spsemu

-Other formats, like simply binary format or the TPS Assembler will be implemented soon...

 You can find more information and the Instruction here: https://wkla.no-ip.biz/ArduinoWiki/doku.php?id=arduino:arduinosps